 Ready to get started?
 Wiring a motion sensor is a straightforward process when you follow the steps in the right order.
 We’ll walk through each connection, one by one, to make sure everything is hooked up safely and correctly.
 Remember, the key is to work methodically and double-check your connections as you go.
 While this is a manageable project for many homeowners, never hesitate to call in a professional if you feel unsure at any point.
 Your safety is always the top priority, and a licensed electrician can handle the job quickly and ensure it’s up to code.
 With your power off and your tools ready, let’s connect those wires.

-Connect the Ground Wire First
+Step 1: Connect the Ground Wire

 Safety first, always.
 The very first wire you should connect is the ground wire.
 This is your system’s primary safety feature.
 You can typically identify the ground wire as the bare copper or green-coated wire in your electrical box.
 Your motion sensor will have a corresponding green wire.
 Twist the ends of these two wires together and secure them with a wire nut.
 The ground wire provides a safe path for electrical current to travel in case of a short circuit, which helps prevent dangerous electrical shocks.
 Taking a moment to understand basic electrical safety before you begin is always a smart move.

-Wire the Hot (Line) Connection
+Step 2: Make the Hot (Line) Connection

 Now it’s time to give your sensor some power.
 The “hot” or “line” wire is what brings electricity from your breaker panel to the switch box.
 In standard home wiring, this is almost always the black wire.
 You’ll need to connect the black wire coming from the wall to the black wire on your motion sensor.
 This connection is what powers the sensor’s internal components, allowing it to detect motion and operate correctly.
 Make sure you have a solid connection, twisting the copper ends together clockwise before capping them with a wire nut.
 This ensures a steady flow of power to the unit.

-Attach the Load Wire to Your Light
+Step 3: Attach the Load Wire to the Light

 With the sensor powered up, the next step is to connect it to the light fixture it will control.
 This is done using the “load” wire.
 On most motion sensors, the load wire is red.
 You will connect this red wire from the sensor to the remaining black wire in the electrical box—the one that runs directly to your light.
 This connection is what allows the sensor to act as a switch, sending power to the light fixture whenever it detects movement.
 It’s helpful to understand the role of different wire colors to keep your connections straight and avoid any mix-ups.

-Secure All Connections Firmly
+Step 4: Check and Secure All Connections

 You’re on the home stretch!
 The final wiring step is to make sure every connection is rock-solid.
 Use wire nuts to cap each pair of twisted wires (ground, hot, and load).
 Twist the nut on until it’s snug and you can’t turn it anymore by hand.
 A loose connection can be a serious fire hazard due to arcing, and it can also cause your light to flicker or not work at all.
 Once the nut is tight, give each wire a gentle tug to confirm it’s securely held in place.
 Learning how to properly use wire nuts is a fundamental skill for any electrical project.